 There are a variety of tours that are designed for people of different age groups.

 For example, Contiki is one that’s very popular.
 Their tours are catered towards younger people between 18 and 35 years old.
 These are mostly for those who are looking to party and go on a “once-in-a-lifetime” adventure.

-Mature travelers will want to take a look at companies like G Adventures.
+Mature travelers will want to take a look at companies geared towards adult travel.
 These companies offer tours that focus more on local history and culture.
 They’re better suited for those that aren’t interested in partying and that want an in-depth travel experience .

-For the older crowd you’ll want to consider something like a European river cruise.
+For the older crowd you’ll want to consider something like a river cruise.
 These will have everything taken care of for you including all meals and accommodation.
 You’ll be able to check out different cities as well as enjoy the scenery as you cruise along a popular European waterway.

 As always, don’t forget to take a look at the costs associated with any tour.

 It’s much better to spend what you’re comfortable with and maybe not go abroad for as long rather than overspending.
 You don’t want to have to worry about your finances throughout the duration of your trip.

 For every budget you’re bound to find a guided tour that will cater to your needs and meet your travel requirements.